nicm42/100-days-of-code-v2/log3.md

 **Day 14: 21st April 2021**
 I did the Styled Components tutorial and I get the basics.
 Which is enough for now - I'll learn anything more complicated as I do it.
 Especially as it'll make more sense when I'm doing my own things and transferring my thinking from SCSS to Styled Components.
 I looked at my portfolio and realised the problem was that for some for reason the CSS hadn't updated.
 I'm sure that when I changed it I ran Gulp and checked it offline, but maybe I didn't.
 But it is fixed now.

+**Day 15: 22nd April 2021**
+I looked at the thread tracker (with a proper fork this time) and now I've learnt Styled Components it all made so much more sense.
+It was so quick to make the change that I couldn't help thinking I'd done something wrong!
+It took me longer to fill in the details on the pull request.
+And then I found a new issue, so that might be a job for tomorrow!